Frequently Asked Questions

 - How often is the Writing Proficiency Exam offered to on-campus students?

-In the Fall and Spring semesters, the exams is offered at least twice a semester—usually September and November, and February and April.
-During Summer Semester, exams are offered—usually in June and July.
+In the Fall and Spring semesters, the exam is offered at least three times a semester—usually September, October, and November, and January, February, and March/April.
+During Summer Semester, exams are offered one time—usually in June.

 - What if I am registered with the Office of Disabled Student Development?